What Is a Liberal Arts College?

 A huge selling point for colleges is their laser focus on undergraduate education.
-There are no graduates students at many colleges, which means the focus of these institutions is exclusively on teaching undergraduates.
+There are no graduate students at many colleges, which means the focus of these institutions is exclusively on teaching undergraduates.

 This represents a key difference from universities, where professor research and graduate education are the top institutional priorities.
 At universities, graduate students conduct much of the undergrad instruction as teaching assistants.
 Meanwhile, star professors often limit their undergraduate teaching to large, lecture-hall settings, if they teach at the undergrad level at all.

 Smaller classes can lead to more opportunities to earn a better grade.
-When there are few students in the class, it’s easier to give quizzes, take-home assignments, essays, class participation points and extra credit.
-In contrast, at a large university, it can be too labor intensive to test frequently, which can lead to just two grading opportunities – a mid-term and a final exam.
+When there are few students in the class, it’s easier to give quizzes, homework, essays, class participation points and extra credit.
+In contrast, at a large university, it can be too labor-intensive to test frequently, which can lead to just two grading opportunities, being a mid-term and a final exam.

 Colleges also expect students to show up for class.
 When you are enrolled in a course of 20 students, it will be noticed if you skip class.
 That’s obviously not true when hundreds of students attend a class in a lecture hall.

 Boston College and Dartmouth College, for instance, are both research universities.
 So is the College of William and Mary.
 On the other hand, Denison University, Bucknell University and Ohio Wesleyan University are all colleges.
 Don’t make assumptions.
 It’s best to ask whether the institution is a college or a university.

 4. You Have Two College Choices